Sara Varon

-Sara Varon is a graphic novelist and illustrator best known for her work in children's literature.
-She is the author of the book Robot Dreams.
+Sara Varon is an American graphic novelist, writer, and illustrator best known for her work in children's literature.
+Her best known work is the comic Robot Dreams which was later adapted into an animated film of the same name directed by Pablo Berger.

 Early life

-Varon grew up in the Illinois suburbs, and later attended the School of Visual Arts in New York City, graduating in 2002.
-As of 2006, she lived in Brooklyn, New York.
+Varon grew up in the Illinois suburbs.
+She got her Bachelor of Fine Arts from the Art Institute of Chicago and her MFA degree from the School of Visual Arts in New York City in 2002.
 Varon is on the faculty of the School of Visual Arts.

 Career

 Varon's characters are entirely non-human — she claims to be bad at drawing people — except in her book My Pencil and Me where she draws herself.
 Her characters often form unlikely friendships — cats and chickens, cupcakes and eggplants — which combine to form what the New York Times calls "endearing, uncommon narratives."

-Varon a series of alebrijes of some of her cartoon characters in collaboration with a Oaxacan artist.
+Varon created a series of alebrijes of some of her cartoon characters in collaboration with a Oaxacan artist.
 She has also made traditional-style Turkish carpets with images of her characters.

 Personal life

-As of June 2006, Varon lives in Brooklyn, New York.
+As of October 2023, Varon lives in Chicago.
 She is married and her husband is Guyanese.